 Demonstrated written and oral communication skills and detail-oriented organizational skills.

 Must provide personal transportation to sites across King County and Anacortes, Wa.
-Travel to south Puget Sound and Mount Vernon for a field trips.
+Travel to south Puget Sound and Mount Vernon for field trips may be possible.

 Must possess a valid driver’s license